senzing-garage/senzing-tools/docs/README.md

 ## Commands

-1. [senzing-tools](senzing-tools.md) - Collection of tools for working with the Senzing API.
+1. [senzing-tools] - Collection of tools for working with the Senzing API.

+[senzing-tools]: senzing-tools.md